RonyBrosh/mocked_backend/README.md

 mockedBackendInterceptor.mockScenario(sendEmailSucceedsScenario);
 ```

-* Please note, If your test calls an endpoint and it's not mocked, you'll see this error log in the console:
+* Please note, If your test calls an endpoint that isn't mocked, a RequestNotMockedException will be thrown:
   ```dart
   REQUEST NOT MOCKED EXCEPTION
   Method: GET
   Path: /app/tracks?limit=5
   Body: {}
   ```
-  It won't fail your test if you use try-catch so it acts as indication for a potential missing step in the test.

 That's it!
 If you run a test and a triggered endpoint is matched then you'll get the expected mocked response.